ezeio2:userinterface:manage:destinations

 Message structure Message item tags

-Sender ezeio S/N, Name Not customizable
+Sender ezeio S/N, Name Default to {serial}@eze.io, see below

 Subject Message Type, Action Name [SOURCENAME] [ACTIONAME]